wknishio/variable-terminal/doc/readme.md

 It has various functions inspired by TELNET, FTP, SSH, NETBUS, VNC, but its incompatible with those tools/protocols/standards.

+This is the lite version intended to run in restricted environments as Android

 Some of the available features are: